davehermann/lambduh/docs-src/CLI.md

 ## Application Deployment

-Lamb-duh can upload your archive to your S3 triggering bucket for you with a single command, `lambduh deploy`.
+Lamb-duh can upload your archive to your S3 triggering bucket for you with a single command, `lamb-duh deploy`.

 :::warning Configuration
 To deploy an application, a configuration file must exist at the root of the archive bundle.